Larkin Administration Building: Decline and demolition

 In 1939 the Larkin Company made interior modifications and moved retail operations into the building.
 In 1943, the firm's fortunes were in decline and it was forced to try to sell the building.

 The Larkin Administration Building was foreclosed upon for back taxes in 1945 by the city of Buffalo.
 The city tried to sell the building over the next five years and considered other uses.
 In 1949 the building was sold to the Western Trading Corporation, which announced plans to demolish it for a truck stop.
 It did so in 1950 despite countrywide editorial protests; however, no truck stop was ever constructed.

+The demolition crew used a wrecking ball to tear down the building.
+A demolition worker was seriously injured when a portion of the building collapsed unexpectedly, trapping him under rubble.

 On November 16, 1949, architect J. Stanley Sharp stated in the New York Herald-Tribune: As an architect, I share the concern of many others over the destruction of Frank Lloyd Wright's world-famous office building in Buffalo.
 It is not merely a matter of sentiment; from a practical standpoint this structure can function efficiently for centuries.
 Modern engineering has improved upon the lighting and ventilation systems Mr. Wright used, but that is hardly excuse enough to efface the work of the man who successfully pioneered in the solving of such problems.
 The Larkin Building set a precedent for many an office building we admire today and should be regarded not as an outmoded utilitarian structure but as a monument, if not to Mr. Wright's creative imagination, to the inventiveness of American design.

 The destruction of all but one pillar of the Larkin Administration Building is tragic in the architecture community.
 Hopefully, in the future we will consider the value of a significant building such as this, and work to preserve it.